Christian monasticism before 451: The hermit life

 A brief survey of the opening chapters of Palladius's Lausiac History will serve as a description of the former type.

 Palladius was a monk from Palestine who, in 388, went to Egypt.
 On landing at Alexandria he put himself in the hands of a priest named Isidore, who in early life had been a hermit at Nitria and now apparently presided over a hospice at Alexandria without in any way abating the austerity of his life.
 By the advice of Isidore, Palladius placed himself under the direction of a hermit named Dorotheus who lived six miles outside Alexandria, with whom he was to pass three years learning to subdue his passions and then to return to Isidore to receive higher spiritual knowledge.
-This Dorotheus spent the whole day collecting stones to build cells for other hermits, and the whole night weaving ropes out of palm leaves.
-He never lay down to sleep, though slumber sometimes overtook him while working or eating.
-Palladius who seems to have lived in his cell, ascertained from other solitaries that this had been his custom from his youth upwards.
-Palladius' health broke down before he completed his time with Dorotheus, but he spent three years in Alexandria and its neighbourhood visiting the hermitages and becoming acquainted with about 2000 monks.
-From Alexandria he went to Nitria, where there was a monastic village containing about 5000 solitaries.
-There was no kind of monastic rule.
-Some of the solitaries lived alone, sometimes two or more lived together.
-They assembled at the church on Saturdays and Sundays.
-The church was served by eight priests of whom the oldest always celebrated, preached, and judged, the others only assisting.
-All worked at weaving flax.
-There were bakeries where bread was made, not only for the village itself, but for the solitaries who lived in the desert beyond.
-There were doctors.
-Wine also was sold.

-Strangers were entertained in a guest-house.
-If able to read, they were lent a book.
-They might stay as long as they liked, but after a week they were set to some kind of work.
+Dorotheus spent his days gathering stones to build cells for other hermits and his nights weaving ropes from palm leaves.
+Although he never lay down to sleep, he occasionally fell asleep while working or eating.
+Palladius, who seemed to have lived in his cell, learned from other solitaries that this had been Dorotheus's practice since his youth.
+Palladius's health deteriorated before he completed his time with Dorotheus, but he spent three years in Alexandria and its vicinity, visiting hermitages and getting to know around 2,000 monks.
+From Alexandria, he traveled to Nitria, a monastic village with about 5,000 solitaries.
+There were no specific monastic rules; some solitaries lived alone while others lived in small groups.
+They gathered at the church on Saturdays and Sundays, where eight priests served, with the oldest celebrating, preaching, and judging, while the others assisted.
+All engaged in weaving flax, and there were bakeries providing bread not only for the village but also for solitaries living in the surrounding desert.
+Doctors were available, and wine was sold.
+Strangers were welcomed in a guesthouse and, if they could read, were lent books.
+They could stay as long as they wished but were expected to do some work after a week.
 But, though there was no monastic rule at Nitria, there was municipal law, the outward symbol of which was three whips suspended from three palm trees, one for monks who might be guilty of some fault, one for thieves who might be caught prowling about, and the third for strangers who misbehaved.
 Further into the desert was a place called "The Cells", or Cellia, whither the more perfect withdrew.
 This is described by the author of the "Historia monachorum in Aegypto".
 Here the solitaries lived in cells so far apart that they were out of sight and out of hearing from one another.
 Like those of Nitria, they met only on Saturdays and Sundays at church, whither some of them had to travel a distance of three or four miles.
 Often their death was only discovered by their absence from church.